Amin-MAG/My-Notes/README.md

-# My notes
+# My Notes

-My very first experiences in anything.
+My "Notes" or My "Brain".
+Here is my very first experience in different topics.

+> You can use Obsidian to open this repository